THE Practice

 The Atlas Project

-WEEK 1 — COFFINS Containment and internal boundaries.
+WEEK 1 — COFFINS Containment, Grief, and internal boundaries.

 The Coffins I make are at the front of the room this week.
-We open with some free writing, then move into yoga tuned to the theme of containment.
-Twice during the class we pause for a creative practice with the coffins.
+We open with some free writing, then move into yoga tuned to the theme of loss.
+Twice during the class, we pause for a creative practice with the coffins.
 You draw or write something on a piece of paper, place it inside a coffin, and put the lid on.
-The coffins can hold something you want to let go of, or contain something for a while so you can give yourself a break.
-The thing has a place to be.
+The coffins can hold something you want to let go of, or, if letting go seems impossible right now, you can use the coffins to contain something for a while so that you can give yourself a break.
 You can put it down for the day and come back to it later, on your own terms.
+Sometimes the grief wants permission to exist to loosen its grip.

-This is the EMDR Container exercise, made tactile.
+This is based on the EMDR Container exercise, made tactile.

 The Echo Project

-The Ritual Bowls are at the front of the room this week — five ceramic bowls, one for each stage of your development.
+I make Ritual Bowls for Parts Work.
+This week, they are at the front of the room as a visual aid—five ceramic bowls, one for each stage of your development.
 We open with some free writing, then move into yoga tuned to the theme of parts work.
-Twice during the class we pause and I'll guide you through a meditation to get in touch with one of the parts of yourself.
-You'll write a message to that part, place it in the bowl, take time to listen to what the part has to tell you, and write back what it needs to hear.
+Twice during the class, we pause, and I'll guide you through a meditation to get in touch with one of the parts of yourself.
+You'll take time to listen to what the part has to tell you, and write back what it needs to hear.

 This is IFS-inspired parts work, made tactile.